corndeladmin/DevOps-Unit-12-Workshop/part_1.md

 You don't need to worry too much about what the code is doing for now.
 However, you should be able to build and run the app.

-> If you are running the app in GitPod, you should find these steps are automatically run for you, and the relevant page has already opened.
-If not, follow the instructions below to run the app and visit the relevant page on the 5000 port with `/swagger/index.html` after the hostname.

 > To launch this project within Docker, either select "Reopen in Container" to the prompt that appears or type `Ctrl + Shift + P => DevContainers: Reopen in Container`:
 ![DevContainer Prompt](./Images/OpenInDocker.PNG)

 To run the application, run `dotnet build` and then `dotnet run` from a terminal in the `WeatherForecast` folder.

 You should now be able to visit <http://localhost:5000/swagger/index.html> in a browser.
 This loads a [Swagger UI](https://swagger.io/tools/swagger-ui/) page.
+> If you are using GitHub Codespaces you will need to add `swagger/index.html` to the browser URL when forwarding port 5000

 Swagger UI is a useful tool to test API endpoints.
 To test this API click the "/WeatherForecast" row then "Try it out" then "Execute".
 You should then be able to see the response from the endpoint.